-- Connect the connectors securely.
-Insecure connections may cause malfunction or damage to the motor or driver. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
+• Connect the connectors securely.
+Insecure connections may cause malfunction or damage to the motor or driver.

+- The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
 If the lead wires are connected with their polarities reversed, the electromagnetic brake will not operate properly. - Do not wire the power supply cable of the driver in the same cable duct with other power lines or motor cable.
-Doing so may cause malfunction due to noise. - Keep 20 m (65.6 ft.) or less for the wiring distance between the motor and the driver.
-To extend more than 20 m (65.6 ft.) may result in the driver heat generation or increase of the electrical noise emitted from the product.
+Doing so may cause malfunction due to noise. - Keep the wiring distance between the motor and the driver equal to or less than the following values.
+Exceeding the following wiring distance may cause the driver to generate heat or increase the electrical noise emitted from the product.

-- Before connecting or disconnecting a connector, turn off the main power supply and control power supply, and check the PWR/ALM LED and the MAIN POWER LED have been turned off. - When pulling off the motor cable, do so while pressing the latches on the connector with fingers. - When installing the motor on a moving part, use a flexible cable offering excellent flexibility.
-Refer to p.76 for the model name.
+Cable type: 20 m (65.6 ft.)
+Connector type: 10 m (32.8 ft.) • Before connecting or disconnecting a connector, turn off the main power supply and control power supply, and check the PWR/ALM LED and the MAIN POWER LED have been turned off.

+- When pulling off the motor cable, do so while pressing the latches on the connector with fingers. - When installing the motor on a moving part, use a flexible cable.
+Refer to p.92 for the model name.

-■ Electrical wire size
+Electrical wire size